What are the updates that Ksplice delivers?

 You have a number of ways to see what updates are installed:

-- On the machine, run
+- With the Enhanced Client, run

 - If you have one of our GUI desktop installations, the installed updates are displayed in the Uptrack Manager GUI.